barnabywalker/threatened_species_classification_comparison/README.md

 3. *plot_results.R* - This uses the results from the previous analysis script to plot the figures displayed in the paper and supplementary materials, and save them to a **figures** folder.

-4. *report_templates* - Is a set of scripts that are rendered as notebooks in an **notebooks** folder, displaying the results of each method, with an overview of the results from all methods as well.
+4. *report_templates* - Is a set of scripts that are rendered as notebooks in a **notebooks** folder, displaying the results of each method, with an overview of the results from all methods as well.

+There is also a *run_us_localities.R* analysis script, which runs the US Method at for GADM administrative levels 0 to 3.

 ### R
 Functions used in the analysis are stored in the **R** folder as separate files according to their use: